 Creativity starts as an intangible source.
 The more we immerse in it, the more tangible it becomes.

 Why Writing Prompts?

 There are so many ways to journal, and no right way or wrong way.
-There are no journaling rules to what you write about or how your write it, unless you’re in school following specific teacher assignments.
+There are no journaling rules to what you write about or how you write it, unless you’re in school following specific teacher assignments.

-Journaling is a tool for self reflection… to get what’s in your head out and down to see.
-Sometimes you’re not completely aware of what you’re thinking and feeling… and thinking about what you’re feeling, until you experience writing and then reading what you’ve written.
+Journaling is a tool for self-reflection… to get what’s in your head out and down to see.
+Sometimes you’re not completely aware of what you’re thinking and feeling… and thinking about what you’re feeling until you experience writing and then reading what you’ve written.

 Journaling can clear your head, capture capturing ideas, vent frustration and lead you to depths undiscovered within yourself.
 Journaling is also a way of envisioning and creating your future.